azuredevcollege/trainingdays/day2/challenges/challenge-2.md

 Open _BlobTriggerCSharp.cs_ file and set a breakpoint in the "_Run_" method.

 Start the Azure Function by hitting **F5**.

+> **Info**: If you get a message that the core function tools are required, install them by executing `npm i -g azure-functions-core-tools@3 --unsafe-perm true`.
+If you still see an error, it's likely that remote-signed Powerhell scripts aren't allowed on your machine.
+To fix that, run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` in a Powershell environment (as admin!).

 The debug console should print logs like that: